Kunsthaus Graz – The “Friendly Alien” by Peter Cook & Colin Fournier

 Kunsthaus.
 Space 01.
 Photo: Universalmuseum Joanneum, Nicolas Lackner

-Kunsthaus. a nozzle window on the building’s roof seen from inside the gallery located on the upper floor.
+One of the nozzle windows on the Kunsthaus building’s roof from the upper floor gallery.
 Photo: © Christian Plach

 Kunsthaus. nozzle windows from the “needle”.
 Photo: © Inexhibit

-The interior space, formed by two large exhibition rooms, one stacked over the other, named space-01 and space-02is as much different as possible from the white neutral spaces typical of many contemporary-art exhibition venues.
-The challenge that the Kunsthaus designers have thrown down to artists and curators is, for every exhibition, to redefine the used space and adopt solutions capable to create a relationship with a building of a so strong personality and visual strength.
+The interior space, formed by two large exhibition rooms, one stacked over the other, named space-01 and space-02, is as much different as possible from the white neutral spaces typical of many contemporary art exhibition venues.
+The challenge that the Kunsthaus designers have thrown down to artists and curators is, for every exhibition, to redefine the used space and adopt solutions capable of creating a relationship with a building of a so strong personality and visual strength.
 Ten years of temporary exhibitions have also made clear what is the best use for both rooms: while the gallery on the lower floor (space 02) is more suitable for exhibitions dedicated to paintings, photography, and video art, the “space 01″ gallery is more appropriate for housing large sculptures and installations

 left: an image from the Cittadellarte, Sharing Transformation exhibition (28 September 2012 – 20 January 2013).
 Photo: UMJ / N. Lackner